-A thriving, exciting business neighborhood in Santa Barbara.
+A thriving Community in Santa Barbara.

 Bounded by Garden, Cota, Milpas, Montecito, and Anacapa Streets, the Lagoon District is a unique neighborhood, distinct from others nearby such as the Funk Zone, Milpas Association, etc. and is poised to experience substantial growth and engagement among Santa Barbara locals and visitors alike.

 An initiative of Pure Order Brewing Co., Playback Recording Studio and Oniracom, the Lagoon District is local and down-to-earth, disassociating from the general tourist culture of downtown and the increasing “LA culture” taking over the Funk Zone.
 The Lagoon District’s goals involve promoting businesses, producing fun events, and bringing local business to the Lagoon neighborhood instead of the Funk Zone.

 The community character speaks to its a potential as a more local and authentic Santa Barbara neighborhood.
 It is casual, laid-back, yet professional- not corporate or formal.
 The neighborhood differentiates itself by being inclusive and communal.